AggroBoy/push.py/readme.markdown

 Just bear in mind that if you don't specify a user using `-u` then 'user' is the default, so it's a good idea to make sure you always have that on in your config.

+## Disclaimer

+I knocked this script together in my lunch hour, so it's probably pretty buggy and you use it at your own risk.
+If it ends up burning your house down or shooting your dog, that's not my responsibility.
+If you notice anything glaring then let me know, or feel free to fork it on github and improve it.
+If you *do* improve it, please let me know, so I can use your better version.

 [1]: http://boxcar.io